nunb/resty-weblocgks/README.md

 Resty Blog in weblocks
 ======================

-resty-blog expands the resty-weblocgks example that comes with weblocks to support a more buzzword-compliant blog interface, especially with regards to URLs.
+Expand the simple-blog example that comes with weblocks to support a more buzzword-compliant blog interface, especially with regards to URLs.